Causes of High Health Care Costs

 Specialty care is often more expensive than primary care.
 Specialists charge more and may do more tests than primary care doctors.
 Also, people who have more than one disorder may require several specialists (who have a more narrow focus) to evaluate and treat them, when one primary care doctor (who has a broader focus) might be able to do so.

 The percentage of health care dollars spent on administration is estimated to be 20 to more than 30%.
-Most of these costs come from private insurance companies.
+Most of these costs come from private insurance companies; however, the Affordable Care Act now limits the amount that private insurance can spend on administrative costs.
 Companies that provide private insurance spend money on marketing and evaluation of applicants to identify those with preexisting disorders or the potential for developing a disorder.
 These processes do not improve health care.
 Also, having to deal with many different private insurance plans typically increases administrative costs for health care providers by making processes (such as claim submission and coding) more complicated and time-consuming.

 Doctors in the United States are paid more than many other professionals in this country and more than doctors in many other countries.
 Part of the reason is that doctors in other countries typically spend far less on their medical education and malpractice insurance than those in the United States do, and the costs of running an office in other countries are lower.